Tachycardia is a fast heartbeat. It is a rate of more than 100 beats per minute.

 |Copyright © Nucleus Medical Media, Inc.|

-- Heart disease, especially a prior heart attack
+- A prior heart attack

 - Hypoxemia—not enough oxygen in the blood